alchamp/slack-click-bot/README.md

 This slack bot will do some clicking and typing and then take a screenshot and post it in slack

-# Note: This bot will only interact with your primary monitor
+# Note: This bot will only interact with your primary monitor (Windows Only Bot)

 # Create Slack Custom Bot
 1. Go to this link https://my.slack.com/apps/A0F7YS25R-bots